arhankundu99/Nodejs---The-Complete-Guide/Section1 Introduction/README.md

 References:
 https://nodejs.org/en/docs/guides

-READ THIS: https://nodejs.org/en/docs/guides/dont-block-the-event-loop (Nodejs is pretty scalable if you dont write bad code that blocks the event loop.
+PLEASE READ THIS: https://nodejs.org/en/docs/guides/dont-block-the-event-loop (Nodejs is pretty scalable if you dont write bad code that blocks the event loop.
 Be sensible)

 # What is Node.js?
 Node.js is a javascript runtime environment.
 Which means it can execute javascript code anywhere else other than the browser.